Position

 • Bachelor's degree in Early Childhood Education or a related field.

-• Experience working with preschool-aged children.
+• Experience working with young children in a preschool setting.

 • Excellent communication and interpersonal skills.